Nojipiz/Nojipiz.github.io/README.md

 ```sh
 npm start
 ```

+## Why a moon.
+*Take your code to the moon*, i have heard this phrase somewhere, and sound good for a strange reason, but contains the word *moon* so ...
+I just put a moon in my page.
+The 3D model has been created by me with [Blender](https://www.blender.org/), and exported [BabylonJS](https://www.babylonjs.com/), this is the only part that isn't WASM in the project, it must be imported and run by Typescript.

 ## Inspiration
 I was checking a lot of others developers portfolios, here is a list of the most inspiring for me.